yssource/rhai/doc/src/engine/custom-syntax.md

 * `Ok(Some(symbol))` - next symbol to match.

 * `Err(ParseError)` - error is reflected back to the [`Engine`].
-  Normally this is `ParseErrorType::ImproperSymbol` to indicate that there is a syntax error, but it can be any error.
+  Normally this is `ParseErrorType::BadInput` to indicate that there is a syntax error, but it can be any error.